CodeCinnamon001/currency-converter/README.md

-Sure!
-Here's an updated version of the README.md file that includes instructions on how to use the API and import the API key into the main.cpp file:

-markdown
 # Currency Converter

 The Currency Converter is a program written in C++ that automates the process of converting currencies.
 It uses an external library, `libcurl`, for making HTTP requests to retrieve currency exchange rates from an API.